WarfareCode/CEM/README.md

 will not be available)

 Required:
-	HDF5 - used for data logging and reading in binary input files Eigen3 - Matrix library that handles the underlying mathematics CMake - handles generating the overall build process
+	1. HDF5 - used for data logging and reading in binary input files (https://support.hdfgroup.org/downloads/)

-Useful:
+	2. Eigen3 - Matrix library that handles the underlying mathematics (http://eigen.tuxfamily.org)
+	3. CMake - handles generating the overall build process (https://cmake.org)

+Useful (Used if Available, but NOT required):
-	gperftools - google performance tools suite, useful for memory and cpu profiling Doxygen/graphviz - used to generate documentation
+	1. gperftools - google performance tools suite, useful for memory and cpu profiling
+	2. Doxygen/graphviz - used to generate documentation

 Due to issues with conflicts, the YAML-CPP and GTEST libraries are included as part of the overall code base.